Kwame Raoul: 2022 election

 Raoul won re-election to a second term and ran in the Democratic primary unopposed.

 On November 8, 2022, he defeated Republican Tom DeVore in the general election, receiving 54% of the vote.

 Personal life

-Raoul lives in the Hyde Park/Kenwood area, he is married to Dr. Lisa Moore and has two children, Che and Mizan.
-He is also a life member of Kappa Alpha Psi fraternity (Theta Zeta chapter) and a member of the Chicago Chapter of 100 Black Men.
-Raoul is a prostate cancer survivor.
-On June 16, 2020, Raoul's office announced that he tested positive for COVID-19.
+Raoul lives in the Hyde Park/Kenwood area.
+He is married to Dr. Lisa Moore and has two children, Che and Mizan.
+He is also a life member of Kappa Alpha Psi fraternity (Theta Zeta chapter) and a founding member of the Haitian American Lawyers Association of Illinois.
+Raoul is also a prostate cancer survivor.

+Raoul has directed volunteer legal clinics in his district.
+He has served on the board of directors of the Cook County Bar Association and the North Central province of Kappa Alpha Psi fraternity.
+He has coached Hyde Park Biddy Basketball and has been an AYSO soccer volunteer.
+He has participated in voter registration campaigns with Rainbow/PUSH and has served as a volunteer Election Day lawyer.